-The faculty members of the Biology Department are committed to providing the best possible education for our students.
+The faculty members of the Biology and Health Sciences Department are committed to providing the best possible education for our students.
 Toward this end we strongly encourage students to become full participants in the processes of science.

 Our role as faculty is to provide the intellectual and physical environment where this participation can take place.
 Teaching and learning biology at Hendrix includes rigorous classroom discussions, investigational laboratory exercises, field work,

 and research projects designed to maximize the role of the students as scientist.

 We recognize that telling students about science, or even demonstrating scientific experiments, can never provide the rich, rewarding experience of doing science.
 Although our students do take a rigorous series of formal lecture courses to provide